-This form will allow you and your instructors to find out what you know about insurance both before and after the training.
-Read each statement below.
-Please circle the number that shows how much you agree with each statement.
+This form will allow you and your instructor to find out what you know about insurance, both before and after the training.
+Please read each statement below.
+Circle the number that shows how much you agree with each statement.

-Ве fore Trainir ng After Training g Strongly Disagree Disagree Agree Strongly Agree Strongly Disagree Disagree Agree Strongly Agree 1.
-I can identify the types of insurance which are required by a small business.
-1 2 3 4 1 2 3 4 2.
-I can identify other types of insurance that a small business should consider.
-1 2 3 4 1 2 3 4 3.
-I can explain why insurance is important for a small business.
-1 2 3 4 1 2 3 4
+Before Training After Training g I can: Disagree Agree Strongly Agree Strongly Disagree Disagree Agree Strongly Agree I can identify the types of insurance required by a small business 1 2 3 4 1 2 3 4 2.
+I can identify other types of insurance a small business should consider 1 2 3 4 1 2 3 4 3.
+I can explain why insurance is important for a small business 1 2 3 4 1 2 3 4